 How to spot the signs of methanol poisoning

-How to avoid methanol poisoning
+How to reduce the risk of methanol poisoning

 How is methanol poisoning treated?